 Please note that the information below is general guidance only and does not replace the opinion or involvement of a healthcare professional.

-If you wish to learn in-depth yoga strategies to ease your back, neck and shoulders, with the guidance of a Yoga Therapist and Yoga Teacher join me..
+If you wish to learn in-depth yoga strategies to ease your back, neck and shoulders, join me a Yoga Therapist and Yoga Teacher.